laravel/docs/upgrade.md

      * @return string|bool
      */
     public function environment(...$environments);

 ### Collections

 #### The `firstWhere` Method

 **Likelihood Of Impact: Very Low**

-The `firstWhere` method signature [has changed](https://github.com/laravel/framework/pull/26261) to match the `where` method signature.
+The `firstWhere` method signature [has changed](https://github.com/laravel/framework/pull/26261) to match the `where` method's signature.
 If you are overriding this method, you should update the method signature to match its parent:

     /**
      * Get the first item by the given key value pair.